 GHSA-5j59-xgg2-r9c4: Next has a Denial of Service with Server Components - Incomplete Fix Follow-Up

-A malicious HTTP request can be crafted and sent to any Server Function endpoint that, when deserialized, can enter an infinite loop within the React Server Components runtime.
-This can cause the server process to hang and consume CPU, resulting in denial of service in unpatched environments.
+A malicious actor can send a specially crafted HTTP request to a Server Function endpoint that, when deserialized, causes the React Server Components runtime to enter an infinite loop.
+This can lead to sustained CPU consumption and cause the affected server process to become unresponsive, resulting in a denial-of-service condition in unpatched environments.

 References